MYSTERY SCIENCE THEATER 3000

 • In the theater, Joel shushes Tom twice!

-• On the other hand, several times Joel is in mid-riff when Tom just blurts out a riff and interrupts him.
+• On the other hand, several times Joel is in mid-riff when Tom just blurts out a riff and interrupts him, something Trace called “runover.”
 Each time Joel, ever the Midwestern nice guy, stops talking and gives way to Tom.
 I think Josh was a little excited about his new voice.
-I can’t be sure about this, but after Tom does this about four times, I THINK I can see Joel covering his mic and saying something to Josh.
-Can anybody else see that?
-In any case, Josh stops interrupting after that.
+After Tom does this about four times, Joel covers his mic and saying something to Josh.
+Josh stops interrupting after that.
+In the Q&A, Joel admitted that something like that happened.

 • Movie stuff: Sometimes Gamera doesn’t have to spin to fly, though sometimes he does.
 Weird.